dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 A growing body of research and clinical trials has appeared to demonstrate the usefulness of tumor-informed approaches to MRD detection.
 In this line, one of the most insightful studies is the DYNAMIC trial (ACTRN12615000381583).

+Initially, the variant with the highest allele frequency in FFPE tumor tissue was determined for each patient using targeted multiplex PCR aiming for 15 genes relevant to CRC cancer.
+Afterwards, those variants were tracked using a Safe-SeqS (UMI-based) assay.

+ACTRN12612000326897

 The DYNAMIC trial for stage II colon cancer is a multi-center randomized controlled clinical trial that aims to determine whether adjuvant chemotherapy

 ### Galaxy trial